radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

     ![Filter for SQL-accessible Backend Dialog Box](Media/Image4.30.jpg)

-    Figure 30: Filter for SQL-accessible Backend Dialog Box

 5. Enter a value in the blank field if applicable.
 6. Using the Add Rule and Add Group buttons, repeat steps 2-4 for each attribute you want to use in the filter.

 For example, in the following illustration, the query is for Service Managers in the United States.
 The inferred operation for the condition in this example is “AND”.
 This means that the result displays information where Title = Service Manager AND Country = United States.
 You can see an example of the Where Clause that is generated below the list of columns by clicking the Preview button.

     ![Add Filter Dialog Box](Media/Image4.31.jpg)

-    Figure 31: Add Filter Dialog Box

 7. To enter an additional filter, click Add Rule.
 You can choose to either use an AND or OR condition.
 The example below uses an OR condition.
 For example, if “Operations Manager” were entered in the Condition 2 column for the Contact Title attribute, the results would include information where Contact Title = Service Manager OR Contact Title = Operations Manager AND Country = United States Therefore, all service and operation managers in the United States are included in the virtual view at runtime.

     ![Additional Condition for Filter](Media/Image4.32.jpg)

-    Figure 32: Additional Condition for Filter

 8. If more customization is required for the filter than is provided by this interface, then you can use the Additional Clause feature to manually create your own.
 For more information, please see the [Additional Clause](#additional-clause).

-To create filters for LDAP backends:
+**To create filters for LDAP backends:**

 1. On the View Designer tab, select the Container or Content object and then choose the Advanced Settings tab.